TurboWarp/extensions/CONTRIBUTING.md

  - Broad "Utilities" extensions (break them up into multiple extensions, see https://github.com/TurboWarp/extensions/issues/674)
  - Extensions that are very similar to existing ones (consider modifying the existing one instead)
- - Novelties or one-use personal extensions (load the extension as a local file instead)
+ - One-use personal extensions (load the extension as a local file instead)
  - Joke extensions (they aren't funny when they cause us to get bug reports)

 Some extensions were added before these rules existed.
 That doesn't mean you will be exempted too.